Pinelab-studio/pinelab-vendure-plugins/packages/vendure-order-client/README.md

 # Vendure Client

 A typed, extensible, framework-agnostic client for managing active orders and checkout with Vendure.
-This package aims to do most of the logic related to active order and checkout management, so that you can focus on presentation with your favorite framework.
+This package aims to do most of the efault logic related to active order and checkout management, so that you can focus on presentation with your favorite framework.

 - Sensible, but extendable default GraphQL fields.
 - Active order state management.